mahes-a/2023/microsoft-fabric/E2ELakeHouseMedallionOnPremOLTP.md

    - These will be our bronze layer tables ingested from source.
-Here the tables are named as "bronze_" , "Silver_" in the tutorial just to provide easy visual reference

    - For curating the silver layer , Notebooks can be used